hairen/hairen.github.io/AWS_CSAA/README.md

 + You can use _access control mechanisms_ such as **bucket policies** and **Access Control Lists** (ACLs) to selectively grant permissons to users and groups of users.
 + You can also securly upload/download your data to Amazon S3 via **SSL** endpoints using the HTTPS protocol, or by using **Server-Side Encryption (SSE)** or **Client-Side Encryption**.
 + **Access log** records can be used for audit purposes and contain details about the request, such as the request type, the resources specified in the request, and the time and date the request was processed.
-+ By **AWS CloudTrail Data Events**, customers who need to capture IAM/user identity iinformation in their logs.
++ By **AWS CloudTrail Data Events**, customers who need to capture IAM/user identity information in their logs.

 ### Options for encrypting data stored on Amazon S3
 + **SSE-S3** : It's provides an intergated solution where Amazon handles key management and key protection using multiple layers of security.